apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ### Create a custom type for the `Result` of the `onProduceMore` callback

-The `onProducerMore` callback takes a `Result<Void, Error>` which is used to indicate if the producer should produce more or if the asynchronous stream finished.
+The `onProducerMore` callback takes a `Result<Void, Error>` which is used to indicate if the producer should produce more or if the asynchronous channel finished.
 We could introduce a new type for this but the proposal decided against it since it effectively is a result type.

 ### Use an initializer instead of factory methods

-Instead of providing a `makeStream` factory method we could use an initializer approach that takes a closure which gets the `Source` passed into.
+Instead of providing a `makeChannel` factory method we could use an initializer approach that takes a closure which gets the `Source` passed into.
 A similar API has been offered with the `Continuation` based approach and [SE-0388](https://github.com/apple/swift-evolution/blob/main/proposals/0388-async-stream-factory.md) introduced new factory methods to solve some of the usability ergonomics with the initializer based APIs.

-### Follow the `AsyncStream` & `AsyncThrowingStream` naming

-All other types that offer throwing and non-throwing variants are currently following the naming scheme where the throwing variant gets an extra `Throwing` in its name.
-Now that Swift is gaining typed throws support this would make the type with the `Failure` parameter capable to express both throwing and non-throwing variants.
-However, the less flexible type has the better name.
-Hence, this proposal uses the good name for the throwing variant with the potential in the future to deprecate the `AsyncNonThrowingBackpressuredStream` in favour of adopting typed throws.

 ## Acknowledgements